dabeaz/curio/docs/devel.rst

 * Incoming I/O is not handled as an "event" nor are there any associated callback functions.
-If an incoming connection is received, the coroutine wakes up.
+If an incoming connection is received, the coroutine is scheduled to run again.
 That's it.
 There is no "event loop."
+There are no callback functions.

 With the newly established connection, write a coroutine that receives some data::